 The Vanpool program complements Pierce Transit's network of local and express services, providing commute alternatives to many destinations that cannot be effectively served by fixed route services.
-A vanpool is a group of 5 to 15 people sharing a ride in a 7-, 12-, or 15-passenger van.
+A vanpool is a group of three to 15 people sharing a ride in a 7-, 12-, or 15-passenger van.
+To better accommodate the new three group minimum, smaller vehicles will be purchased.
+As of 2022, the Agency is working to order additional seven passenger hybrid SUVs.
 The Agency also administers a special use van program which provides vehicles to local communities and organizations as a way of meeting their specialized transportation needs.
 The current fleet consists of 360 vans.
 Routine replacement occurs on the basis of eight years or 120,000 miles; whichever comes first, per agency policy.

-2021 2022 2023 2024 2025 2026
+2022 2023 2024 2025 2026 2027

-Van Replacement 0 47 42 54 29 64
+Van Replacement 47 52 37 47 28 29

-Van Expansion 26 2 12 12 12 12
+Van Expansion 0 0 0 0 0 0